tstack/lnav/docs/source/formats.rst

     The `PCRE2 <http://www.pcre.org>`_ library is used by **lnav** to do all regular expression matching.

-  :module-format: If true, this regex will only be used to parse message
-    bodies for formats that can act as containers, such as syslog.
-Default: false.

 :json: True if each log line is JSON-encoded.

 :converter: An object that describes how an input file can be detected and